mwilensky768/SSINS/docs/tutorial.rst

   # Before running this line, see how to make/flag an INS down below
   >>> ss.apply_flags(flag_choice='custom', INS=ins)

-  # The following lines unflag the data.
+  # The following line unflags the data.
   >>> ss.apply_flags(flag_choice=None)
   >>> np.any(ss.data_array.mask)
   False